psycholinguistics2125/paraphrase_detection/README.md

 ---

+## 3. Online Paraphrasing.

+In the config file if config['generate_dataset']['online'] is set to True, then the generation process will add a paraphrase with a probability of config['online_param']['p_paraphrase'] at each step of the process.

+In consequences, the next step of text generation will be influenced by this repetition.
+This will mimic more precisely the human speech disorder.
+---

-## 3. Evaluate how speech disorder technics found and evaluate this semantic repetition.
+## 4. Evaluate how speech disorder technics found and evaluate this semantic repetition.